 - How are the decisions executed?

 - What are the undertones within the group with regards to their relationships?

-Understanding social structures of the group will help you decipher the rules and principles that come along with them as well as your possible role and position within the structure.
+Understanding the social structures of the group will help you decipher the rules and principles that come along with them and your possible role and position within the structure.

 Behaviours & Interactions

 Apart from the social structure of how people relate to one another, it is also meaningful to observe individual behaviours and how people interact with one another.